 - 1. !
 OWNER/OPERATOR! will return the condition of the property to its condition prior to the entry (less the contamination). - !
-OWNER/OPERATOR! will conduct all remediation at its own expense. - 3. !
+OWNER/OPERATOR! will conduct all remediation at its own expense. - !
 OWNER/OPERATOR! and its contractors will keep and maintain proper insurance, as applicable, including: Worker's Compensation; Commercial General Liability; Comprehensive Automobile Liability and Professional Liability for Errors and Omissions for the completion of all work.

 As a consequence of the release, potential threats to human health and the environment and diminished property value may be an issue.
 Pursuant to the Act, it is the duty of!
-OWNER/OPERATOR! to mitigate any threat to human health, human safety, and the environment resulting from the UST release.
+OWNER/OPERATOR! to mitigate any threat to human health, human safety; and the environment resulting from the UST release.
 It is necessary that we have your cooperation in granting access to your property to comply with our responsibility under the law.

-Please select one of the choices below, sign, date and return this document to !
-OWNER/OPERATOR! at the address stated herein.
-Per the terms of this document, I elect to ( GRANT access for site remediation.
-Per the terms of this document, I elect to DENY access for site remediation and understand that !
-OWNER/OPERATOR ! may seek an injunction in a court of competer jurisdiction to gain access to my property for the purpose of remediating contamination caused by the release as stated in this document.
-ER/OPERATOR! to remediate my property ed by the Illinois EPA or the State of Illinois rty. !
-NAME OF OWNER/OPERATOR! !
+Ţ Please select one of the choices below, sign OWNER/OPERATOR! at the address start Per the terms of this document, I elect to C BRANTaccess for site remediation • • Per the terms of this document, I elect to I understand that !
+OWNER/OPERATOR ! jurisdiction to gain access to my property caused by the release as stated in this document.
+I understand that failure to allow!
+OWNE may result in my inclusion in a lawsuit file involving the contamination on my proper may seek an injunction in a court of com- for the purpose of remediating contamina- ament.
+R/OPERATOR! to remediate my proper ed by the Illinois EPA or the State of Illin ion !
+NAME OF OWNER/OPERATOR ! !
 ADDRESS! !ADDRESS! !
-NAME OF OFF SITE OWNER!!
-ADDRESS!!
-ADDRESS!
-Signature: Signature: Date: Date:
+NAME OF OFF SITE OWN! !
+ADDRESS ! !
+ADDRESS !
+R!
+Signature: Signature: ; ; ; ; Date Date: